 - Postage and applicable sales tax.

 These amounts may be adjusted annually according to increases in the Consumer Price Index and calculated by DHEC.
-The doctor is allowed to ask for payment up front.
+The doctor is allowed to ask for payment upfront.

 There is no cost if the records are given to a doctor from a referring doctor for the continuance of medical treatment.
-The doctor may charge the actual cost of copying of an X-ray, which includes materials, supplies, labor, and overhead.
+The doctor may charge the actual cost of copying an X-ray, which includes materials, supplies, labor, and overhead.

 What Medical Records Am I Entitled to in South Carolina?

 Pretty much any record associated with your treatment, including the bills.
-However, they can choose to only release a summary or portion of the record instead of the whole record if the doctor reasonably believes that release of the information contained in the entire record could harm the patient’s emotional or physical well-being, the emotional or physical well-being of another person who has given information about the patient to the physician, or where release of the information is otherwise prohibited by law.
+However, they can choose to only release a summary or portion of the record instead of the whole record if the doctor reasonably believes that release of the information contained in the entire record could harm the patient’s emotional or physical well-being, the emotional or physical well-being of another person who has given information about the patient to the physician, or where the release of the information is otherwise prohibited by law.
 Even in this situation, they still have to give the entire record to your lawyer or to an insurance company in certain situations.
 An unreasonable refusal to release the entire medical record could cause a sanction against the doctor by the Board of Medical Examiners.